mat-docs/ATLAS.DisplayAPI.Site/docs/devguide/detailed/timebasecursor.md

 ## Cursor Service

-Programmatic setting of the the cursor for the active session:
+Programmatic setting of the the cursor for the active session

 - `ISessionCursorService`
     - Use `MoveCursor()` to change the timestamp of the cursor